 - Use secondarily contained tanks and piping when installing or replacing these components; and

 - Use under-dispenser containment when installing new dispenser systems.

-Beginning on [3 years after effective date of rule], owners and operators must:
+Beginning on October 13, 2018 owners and operators must:

 - Have trained class A, class B, and class C operators,